boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### Field sampling techniques

-Sampling locations are marked in <u>Figure 1</u>.
-Fishes were collected over XXX days in the November 2013 dry season using a combination of methods mostly targeting the larger species and less cryptic species: gill netting, rod and line fishing, spear fishing, hand netting, and h	and catching using snorkelling equipment.
+Fishes were collected during the November 2013 dry season using a combination of methods mostly targeting larger species: gill netting, rod and line fishing, spear fishing, hand netting, and hand catching using snorkelling equipment.
 Fishes were photographed alive where possible, and then euthanised using a eugenol (clove oil) solution.
-Tissue samples&mdash;usually from muscle and fin membranes on the right-side pectoral-fin base&mdash;were taken from some specimens and stored in absolute ethanol.
+Tissue samples&mdash;usually from muscle and fin membranes on the right-side pectoral-fin base&mdash;were taken from a subset of specimens and stored in absolute ethanol.
 Fishes to be retained as vouchers were then fixed in 10% formalin for several days before being transferred to 70% alcohol for long-term storage.

-#### Measurement and meristic techniques
+#### Measurements and meristic techniques

 Measurements of preserved material were taken with dial callipers to a precision of 0.1 mm.
 All measurements and counts for symmetrical features were taken from the left side of the specimen.
 For loricariids, morphometric measurements and meristic counts follow <u>Armbruster (2003)</u>, and terminology for lateral plate rows follows <u>Schaefer (1997)</u>.
 Counts of cheek plate odontodes included only the long, highly hypertrophied odontodes on the posterior part of the plate.
 The dorsal-fin spinelet is included as a spine, and the nuchal plate is not included in the predorsal plate row count.
 Terminology of colour pattern follows <u>Kottelat and Freyhof (2007)</u>.<!--Unless otherwise stated, measurements are expressed as percentages of standard length (SL) or head length (HL).-->

 #### Specimen identification

-For the checklist, we used published literature to identify our specimens, and we give the characters found in those references that we used to make identifications.
+For the checklist, we used published literature to identify our specimens, and we also provide the characters found in those references that we used to make each identification.
 When required, we examined photographs of type material on the All Species Catfish Inventory Web page ([http://acsi.acnatsci.org](http://acsi.acnatsci.org)).
-We tried to keep terminology consistent across the species, but also tried to maintain a degree of agreement with original authors' work to aid in referring back to their characters; for example, when reporting the *Farlowella* spp., we refer to the "scutes" of <u>Retzer & Page (2006)</u> as "plates" following <u>Schaefer (1997)</u>, but maintain reference to the "plates of second lateral row" instead of "mid-dorsal lateral plates" <u>(Schaefer, 1997)</u>.
+We tried to keep terminology consistent across the species, but also tried to maintain a degree of agreement with original authors' work to aid in referring back to their characters.
+For example, when reporting the *Farlowella* spp., we refer to the "scutes" of <u>Retzer & Page (2006)</u> as "plates", following <u>Schaefer (1997)</u>, but maintain reference to the "plates of second lateral row" of <u>Retzer & Page (2006)</u> instead of "mid-dorsal lateral plates" of <u>Schaefer (1997)</u>.

 The symbolic codes for institutional resource collections follows <u>Sabaj Pérez (2013)</u>.

 #### Molecular methods

-DNA barcodes were generated for one individual per species collected.
+DNA barcodes were generated for one to three individuals per species.
+DNA was extracted using a ...
+TBC

 ### Results: desk survey

-Our survey of online databases and checklists (SUPPLEMENTARY) revealed a single record of a siluriform collected in the Rio Nhamundá, which was an unidentified  *Ossancora*.
-On further investigation this fish was found to be a paratype of *Ossancora asterophysa* Birindelli & Sabaj Pérez, 2011 (ROM 88244, MZUSP 7838).
+Our survey of online databases and published checklists (SUPPLEMENTARY) revealed a single record of a doradid collected in the Rio Nhamundá, which was an unidentified  *Ossancora* sp.
+On further investigation these fish were found to be paratypes of *Ossancora asterophysa* Birindelli & Sabaj Pérez, 2011 (ROM 88244, MZUSP 7838).
 The literature survey revealed three further species from the river: *Hassar orestis* (Steindachner, 1875) (MZUSP 9547); *Pygidianops amphioxus* de Pinna & Kirovsky, 2011 (MZUSP 104675); and *Centromochlus* sp.
-(INPA 35087) (Sarmento-Soares et al., 2013).
+(INPA 35087).
 The survey of the INPA collections revealed ...

-By contrast, the survey of online databases and checklists for the Trombetas river listed 44 siluriform species (SUPPLEMENTARY), while the study of
-<u>Ferreira (1993)</u> listed 95 siluriform species from the Trombetas.
-From the Uatumã river, the desk survey of online databases and checklists provided five species.
+By contrast, the survey of the Web databases and checklists for the Trombetas river listed 44 siluriform species (SUPPLEMENTARY), while the study of <u>Ferreira (1993)</u> listed 95 siluriform species from the Trombetas.
+From the Uatumã river, the desk survey of Web databases and checklists provided five species (SUPPLEMENTARY).
 <!--
 *Hassar orestis* (Steindachner, 1875) (MZUSP 9547)
 *Ossancora asterophysa* (ROM 88244, MZUSP 7838)